 Feb 22, 2017 Tuesday – Kitt Peak National Observatory, Arizona, USA

 It takes about 30-45 minutes to drive SW to Kitt Peak from Tucson on the West Tucson Ajo Highway, and then up the access road.
-It takes us over two hours each way from where we are staying east of Benson.
-We passed the Border Patrol security check point on the way to Kitt Peak, and on the way back everyone is stopped for a dog inspection of the vehicle, and a personal ID check.
+We pass the Border Patrol security check point on the way to Kitt Peak, and on the way back everyone is stopped for a dog inspection of the vehicle, and a personal ID check.
 When traveling in this region so close to the Mexican border, be prepared for security check points by carrying your ID with you.
 Non-US citizens should carry their passports.

 We stop in Benson on the way back to stock up on a few food and drink items.
-John and Garry did not join us today, so they are ready with dinner upon our arrival.
-Everyone enjoys our meal and we are eager to get outside to do more observing.
+Some of our group stayed home today, so they are ready with dinner upon our arrival.
+Everyone enjoys the meal and we are eager to get outside to do more observing.
 Unfortunately, the weather isn’t ideal this evening with cloud cover dampening our enthusiasm, so we have to entertain ourselves playing a new board game for many of us: Mexican Trains (a domino game).